vacu9708/Shopping-mall/Future plan.md

 - `Kibana`: Visualization and Dashboards

-# Compensation after distributed transactions failed because of system failures (like unexpected shutdowns)
+# Compensation after system failures (like unexpected shutdowns)
-- Keep logging of the start and end of each local transaction and automate the compensation of local transactions that did not end due to system failures.
+- Keep logging of committed local transactions and automate their compensation when their saga did not complete due to system failures.

 ### Frontend(?)